d-krupke/cpsat-primer/README.md

 | :-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |
 | The runtimes are sigmoidal instead of exponential because the time limit skews the results.
 The runtime can frequently exceed the time limit, because of expensive model building, etc. Thus, a pure runtime plot says surprisingly little (or is misleading) and can usually be discarded. |

+Instead of just cutting off the runtime, a common metric is PAR10, which sets the runtime to 10 times the time limit if the solver does not finish within the time limit, and will actually penalize timeouts.
+However, it still does not solve the problem that we actually do not know the true runtime such that these plots will always lie.

 To gain a more accurate insight into the capacities of your model, consider plotting the proportion of instances of a certain size that your model successfully solves.
 This method requires a well-structured benchmark to yield